xinle1030/react-url-shortener/backend/README.md

 - Open Terminal
 - Go to your file project - backend folder (where you’ve unzipped the product)
 - Run in terminal `npm test`
+  - To see coverage test results, Run in terminal `npm test -- --coverage`

 ## Environment Variables